ansys/pyensight/doc/source/calc_functions.rst

     * - 4
       - Distortion
       - hexa8, tetra4, quad4, tria3
-      - Distortion is a measure of how well-behaved the mapping from parameter space to world coordinates is.
+      - Distortion is a measure of how well behaved the mapping from parameter space to world coordinates is.

     * - 5